Cloudways CDN vs Cloudflare CDN: Which is Better and Why?

-Without CDN, if the speed of the website is heavily dependent on the location of the user.
+Without CDN, the speed of the website is heavily dependent on the location of the user.
 Imagine your site is hosted in Bangalore, and you are accessing it from San Fransisco.

 You will have increased page loading times because of the increased geographical distance.
 With CDNs during a request, the assets are transmitted to the many mini-locations (or points of presence) around the world owned by the CDN service provider.